Sunil734-cyber/pearlthoughts-task/README.md

+Note : while testing in services like postman please keep the access-control as identity as render doesnt persist headers accross requests

 # Backend Interview Challenge - Task Sync API

 This is a backend developer interview challenge focused on building a sync-enabled task management API.
 The challenge evaluates understanding of REST APIs, data synchronization, offline-first architecture, and conflict resolution.